Bhavana1612/generic-data-ingestion-service/README.md

 Purpose:

-Demonstrates ingestion of a different JSON response structure.
+Demonstrates ingestion from a different JSON response structure.

 ---